 The fascinating thing about the publication in the Federal Register isn't the meat of the changes which are so inherently reasonable you must wonder why this was not universally practiced already, but what can be gleaned from comments, and the FDA's responses.
 There are 156, with the publication aggregating similar comments and grouping them accordingly.
 It can be a fun read, but much of it is mundane, and some clearly coming from sources with a vested interest in influencing the outcome.

-If you're a deep state denier, the FDA responses will give you hope, on account of the logic in their responses, but also their fidelity to the U.S. constitution.
+If you're a deep state denier, the FDA responses will give you hope, on account of the logic in their responses, and fidelity to the U.S. constitution.
 Several commenters seemed to expect that the FDA could, and should, do whatever they wanted and the FDA consistently pointed to the MQSA and the limits inherent in the enabling congressional act.
 For example, some seemed to think this act, which covers mammography, could be extended to include ultrasound and MRI imaging modalities.
 Why?
 Just because.
 After all, this was under an administration whose leader stood before cameras and declared he was going to do something he knew would not withstand constitutional challenge.
 Why?
 Just because.
 The FDA was having none of it.

 Some comments were far worse, but you have to understand the larger context: women's health has long been neglected and it is long overdue for at least minimal communication of this health issue.
 And minimal it is.
 Two reports are required, one for the patient and another for the referring physician.
 Here's where it almost becomes "blame the victim" as the required text in the patient report targets an eight grade reading level.
 Some comments claimed that was too high, suggesting a fifth grade reading level, and none suggesting anything higher.
 If it doesn't frighten you that folks (elites?) that have the ear of a critical federal agency thinks the public, women in particular, are illiterates, then it should.
 It gets worse.
 One objected to the lowest density classification as "fatty" as this might offend some patients, but the FDA only requires the fully detailed classification in the physician report.
 The patient report condenses the four classifications down to two: dense, or not dense.
 Even a woman can understand that, right?

-This publication is an interesting read, but stepping back what is really frightening is that it has taken 30 years to get to this point.
+This publication is an interesting read, but stepping back, what is really frightening is that it has taken 30 years to get to this point.
 Our country's neglect of women's healthcare is a shameful societal failing.
 Even with something as serious as breast cancer, and even with broad public awareness, we have not done right by the 51%.
 Shame on us.
 On all of us.